Man hid in plane’s landing gear from Guatemala to Miami, officials say

 Temperatures in non-pressurized, non-climate-controlled parts of the plane can drop to 65 degrees below zero, according to the Federal Aviation Administration, which has studied the phenomenon of “wheel-well stowaways.”
 People who embark on such a journey risk dying of hypothermia, hypoxia (a lack of oxygen), being crushed by equipment or falling to their deaths.

-Surviving such a trip is rare, but has been documented in the past on even longer flights.
-In 2014, a 15-year-old boy from California flew from San Jose, Calif., to Maui, Hawaii, in a plane’s wheel well and survived.
-He was found wandering the tarmac and said in an interview after the ordeal that he had not been trying to score a free beach vacation, but was trying to see his mother, who was living in a refugee camp in Ethiopia.
+Surviving such a trip is rare, but instances have been documented in the past on even longer flights.
+In 2014, a 15-year-old boy from California flew from San Jose to Maui, Hawaii, in a plane’s wheel well and survived.
+He was found wandering the tarmac and said in an interview after the ordeal that he had not been trying to score a free beach vacation, but instead was trying to see his mother, who was living in a refugee camp in Ethiopia.

 The FAA — which warns against the tactic — said in its report on stowaways that a plane’s wheels initially provide “significant heat.”
 As the plane enters cooler altitudes, hypothermia coupled with hypoxia can preserve the nervous system, it says, before the descent gradually provides warmth and oxygen.